at our Open Days

-Dr Mark Wass
+Professor Mark Wass

 Mark obtained a BA in Natural Sciences from Cambridge University in 2000 followed by an MSc in Computing at Imperial College London (2001).
-After a few years working in Industry as an IT consultant Mark studied for a PhD with Prof Mike Sternberg at Imperial (2004-2008) and continued onto a post-doctoral position in the group until 2011.
+After a few years working in industry as an IT consultant, Mark studied for a PhD with Professor Mike Sternberg at Imperial (2004-2008) and continued on to a post-doctoral position in the group until 2011.
 In 2011 Mark was awarded a FEBS Long Term Fellowship to work in the group of Alfonso Valencia at the CNIO (Spanish National Cancer Research Centre, Madrid, Spain).

 Mark’s research focusses in two main areas.
 The first is the development of novel computational methods for the analysis of large scale biological data, particularly methods for the prediction of protein structure, function and interactions.
 The second area is the application of such methods to address important biological problems.
 These cover the association of genetic variation with human disease, investigating mechanisms and biomarkers of acquired resistance to anti-cancer drugs and also identifying determinants of pathogenicity in viruses.